Multi-robot task allocation for safe planning against stochastic hazard dynamics: Two-stage multi-robot safe planning

 \subsection{Single-robot path planning}

-Here, we provide a tractable solution to the safe control problem for a single-robot system and a given set of targets.
-It serves as a building block of our multi-robot framework.
-To this end, we first define a stochastic Markov process to model the robot's motion, the hazard evolution, and the robot's progress towards completing its mission.
+Leveraging the works of \cite{wood2013stochastic,wood2016automaton,lu2020safe}, we provide a tractable solution to the safe control problem for a single-robot system and a given set of targets.
+This serves as a building block of our multi-robot framework.
+To this end, we first define a stochastic Markov process combining the model of the robot's motion, its knowledge of the hazard spread, and its progress towards completing its mission.
+We build on our definitions in Section~\ref{sec:modelling} describing the behaviour of the environment.
 We then utilize a dynamic programming algorithm to find the optimal control policy by maximizing the probability of success.